kevinguebert/kevinguebert.github.io/src/pages/2018/02/2018-02-18-steps-for-changing-our-perception.md

 path: "/2018/02/18/steps-for-changing-our-perception"
 date: "2018-02-19T02:54:00.000Z"
 tags: ["Books","Personal Growth","Stoicism","The Obstacle is the Way"]
-excerpt: "> "Nothing *makes* us feel this way, we *choose* to give in to such feelings"
+excerpt: "> 'Nothing *makes* us feel this way, we *choose* to give in to such feelings'

 How many of our obstacles, our problems, and our challenges today are based solely on our *perception*?
 In the new book..."
 ---